-- VIP students and parents can begin filing their Free Application for Federal Student Aid (FAFSA) online.
-There are special FAFSA instructions for CTP students -- find out more here.
+- VIP students and parents can begin by filing out their Free Application for Federal Student Aid (FAFSA) online: there are special FAFSA instructions for CTP students – see below.

 - VIP students who are funded by school districts are not eligible for federal grants or work study.

 - VIP students and their families are not eligible for federal loans or programs other than those specified above.

 Applying for Federal Aid in a Comprehensive Transition Postsecondary program

 To be considered for federal aid as a student in the Vocational Independence Program (VIP), the student must complete the Free Application for Federal Student Aid (FAFSA).
 Here's how: